cloudnative-pg/cloudnative-pg/docs/src/logging.md

     documentation.

 !!!
 Info
-    `level` and `ts` fields can be renamed with `log-field-level` and `log-field-timestamp` CLI flags should you log ingestion system require it.
+    The `level` and `ts` field names can be renamed via the `log-field-level` and `log-field-timestamp` flags of the operator controller, should your log ingestion system require it.
+All you have to do is edit the `Deployment` definition of the `cloudnative-pg` operator.

 ## Operator log